MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -Name
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Name parameter specifies the common name (CN) of the on-premises mail-enabled user and its associated mailbox in the service.

-!!!
-Exchange Server 2016

 The Name parameter specifies the unique name of the on-premises mail user and the associated mailbox in the service.
 The maximum length is 64 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String